Cgyc20/stochastic_framework/README.md

 * **Diffusion**: Each species can have its own diffusion rate between compartments.
 * **Analysis and plotting**: The saved `.npz` file contains the simulation tensor, time vector, space vector, and reaction metadata.
 You can animate or integrate total mass over time.

----

-This version keeps it simple and matches exactly how your SSA expects rates.

-If you want, I can also **add a tiny “how to plot concentrations or normalize the domain” section”** in one paragraph, so the README is fully self-contained.
-Do you want me to do that?